dixonge/Vagabondians-grav/pages/03.blog/musings-homeless/post.md

 This is not where we want to be in 10+ years when we retire.

 We don't want to be tied down anymore with debt and a mortgage.
 We had been thinking about retirement for a few years and what we wanted to do "someday."
 We got the freedom bug and the travel bug, and all we'd collected over our 20 years together started to seem a huge anchor around our necks choking the life out of us.
 We were getting emails at work about people that retired 1, 2, 3 years ago and now they're dead -- come to the funeral.
-Is that our future?![]!
+Is that our future?!!
 We have living to do!

 Reading about others that went before us into the world at large inspired us to take action to get out of the "American Dream" system.
 We took drastic measures to kill off all our debt and stuck to it.
 We started selling off all our stuff.
 Hard watching all my beautiful stuff that I paid good money for going out the door for pennies on the dollar, but we had a dream.
 I was telling everyone about how we were leaving so that I couldn't chicken out.
 I didn't want to be all talk and no do.